narruda789/people-collector-poc/README.md

 To execute a command, type it into the prompt and hit enter.

-Some commands take a parameter, which can be one or more words specifying the target of the command.
+Some commands require a parameter, which can be one or more words specifying the target of the command.
 This is indicated by `<` `>` angle brackets in the list below and in the in-game `help` menu.
 For example, to examine a pickle jar, type `examine pickle jar`.

-Some commands can be executed by typing a shortcut (usually the first letter of the command word).
+Some commands can be executed by typing the first letter of the command word.
 This is indicated by `[` `]` square brackets.
 For example, to view Alya's inventory, you can type either the full word `inventory` *or* simply the letter `i`.

+Some commands can be executed with or without an optional preposition.
+This is indicated by `(` `)` parentheses.
+For example, to go to Alya's room, you can type `go alya's room` or `go to alya's room`.

 **Instruction help (also viewable in-game):**
 ```
 HELP:
-  examine <item> | Get more information about an item
+  examine <target>     | Get more information about a target
-  get <item>     | Pick up an item
+  take <item>          | Pick up an item
-  [i]nventory    | See all the items you're carrying
+  [i]nventory          | See all the items Alya is carrying
+  [m]ap                | View a map of the area
+  [g]o (to) <location> | Go to a location on the map
+                       |

-  reset          | Restart game from the beginning
+  restart              | Restart game from the beginning
   help                 | Open this help menu
 ```

 ### (Extremely) Limited Language Model